Czech Republic: Market Profile

 Current Economic Situation

 On the back of a steady labour market and stronger consumer confidence, household consumption has been on the rise, while the increase in consumer spending has led to an upswing in business investment.
-But the fall in investment, due significantly to a lower level of EU co-financed investment activity, led to a big slide in the economic growth from 4.5% in 2015 to 2.4% last year.
+These, coupled with an investment rebound, have led to a big jump from 2.6% in 2016 to an estimated 4.3% GDP growth last year.

 Czech Republic is a member of the EU that comprises 28 member states, and it follows EU's common external trade policy and measures.